openplanet-nl/nadeoapi-docs/docs/live/clubs/set-tag.md

       required: true
 ---

-Use the tag of a club for display.
+Use the club tag for the authenticated account.

 ---

 **Remarks**:

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-- If the authenticated account is already using the club's tag, using this endpoint will unpin it.
+- If the authenticated account is already using the club's tag, using this endpoint will remove it.
 - When using a club tag, it will be displayed in-game next to the player's display name.

 ---